DTF Printer vs. UV DTF Printer: Which One Should you Choose?

 UV DTF printing is a new printing method rooted in the principles of DTF printing.
 It harnesses ultraviolet curing technology to transfer designs on rigid substrates.
 But instead of using pigment ink like in DTF, UV printing lays UV-curable ink on a transfer film.

 UV printing is a DTF printing subtype, although it differs from traditional DTF.
 One significant difference is how they transfer designs onto a material.
-UV printing does not use a heat press.
+UV printing does not use a heat www.
 Instead, you press the design from the film onto the material by hand to paste the image.
 The designs come in the form of stickers.
 The image sticks to the surface once peeled and pressed.
-View more What is UV DTF printing?

 Today, market outlooks indicate a promising future for the UV DTF printing industry.
 Such positive growth owes to the method’s versatility, extensive application, and cost-efficiency.

-What are the Differences Between DTF Printing and UV DTF Printing?
+Differences Between DTF Printing and UV DTF Printing

 DTF Printing UV DTF Printing